Stuff you and your child need to do this:

 6.)
 Print out your sheet of shrunken drawings onto the Epson matte printer paper.
 This paper is *amazing* - it is a graphic designer secret.
 It makes colors look brighter and more vibrant.
 It comes in two weights, the lighter weight is best for wrapping paper but I used the heavier weight since that's what I had sitting around.
 It is available in 8.5 by 11, 11 by 17 and the large size - buy whichever size is the max printable area for your printer.

 For the gift tag like the ones shown above, you'll need either Adobe Photoshop or Illustrator - take a black and white drawing (no color) with your child's writing underneath, scan it in, autotrace in illustrator or select in photoshop and color in accordingly.
 I had Alex use a silver marker to write the recipient's name on each tag.
-If you'd like me to make a custom-gift-tag from your child's artwork you can email me for info - use you contact link on my bottom of my homepage here.

 If you're looking for a gift for your child to make for people, see my earlier post that goes along with this one - the same artwork can also be made into fridge magnets like this.